ubc-library-rc/gis-dhsi/content/day4/11-leaflet.md

 # Map Parameters: A closer look at the script
 <br>

 The interaction seen in web maps is powered by [JavaScript](https://www.w3schools.com/Js/).
-There are JavaScript libraries for ALL SORTS of things, and we’re using Leaflet as a foundation for our maps.
+There are JavaScript libraries for *all sorts* of things, and we’re using [Leaflet](https://leafletjs.com/) as a foundation for our maps.
 However you can add customization to your map so that it can do just about anything.

 In the last few pages, we got to see the boilerplate basemap in action, learned about the map tiles that are dynamically loaded zoom in and out, and familiarized ourselves with the anatomy of the HTML document that's powering this interactivity.
 Now, let's take a closer look at the script element to understand how the boilerplate basemap works.